Mercalyn/cuda-vs.-pytorch/README.md

 >    - G = (prev result) + C
 >
 > The iterations serve as a sequential loader, and to visually confirm that the GPU load hits 100%.
-> 20,000 block matrix multiplications and bias adders serve as a parallel loader
+> 20,000 block matrix multiplications and bias adders serve to emulate a neural network under stress.

 ## CUDA
 ### Interesting cuda compiler caching speedups